 “I found the emphasis on relaxation and connection very compelling and have practiced ever since.
 I have found the Ki practice very useful in my daily life, both as a mom and as a volunteer at a therapeutic riding center.”

-Trotter Sensei tested for the rank of Sandan (3rd degree black belt) in 2013.
-She has been teaching aikido for more than ten years.
+Trotter Sensei achieved the rank of Shoden (1st degree black belt in Ki Development) in August 2011, and the rank of Sandan (3rd degree black belt) in November 2013.
+She is certified as Assistant Lecturer for Shin Shin Toitsu Aikido Kai and has been teaching aikido for more than 15 years.

 William Stanley Sensei | 3rd Dan | Senior Instructor